jssteinberg/some-makeup/src/routes/style/in-depth/fix-do-css.md

 ---
-title: Fix & Do CSS
+title: Default & Do CSS
 set: ["typography", "code"]
 ---

-# Fix & Do CSS:<br aria-hidden="true">Beyond a Selective CSS Normalize
+# Default & Do CSS:<br aria-hidden="true">Beyond a Selective CSS Normalize

-## Fix CSS
+## Default CSS

-> Fix default CSS: so displaying content and styling is safe on any device by not overflowing; to prevent inline elements from affecting line-height, and; so defaults are consistent between elements.
+> Repair default CSS: so displaying content and styling is safe on any device by not overflowing; to prevent inline elements from affecting line-height, and; so defaults are consistent between elements.

-A “fix” CSS has to start with perhaps **the** rule all elements needs so they can be more safely styled and not cause overflow.
+A “default” CSS has to start with perhaps **the** rule all elements needs so they can be more safely styled and not cause overflow.
 It makes browsers calculate width and height intuitively by including `border-width` and `padding`.
 Important for many reasons, also for preventing horizontal overflow.

 Another way to implement this would be using the above rule for the root element and changing the above value to `inherit`.
 But inheriting any other box-sizing value can cause cut and overflown content.